Briefpoint

 • Invoice automation: Generate and send polished invoices with a few clicks.

-• Vendor management: Track and manage outside costs tied to legal work.
+• Vendor management: Track outside costs tied to legal work and billing guidelines.

 Briefpoint Eliminates One of the Most Tedious Parts of Legal Operations

-Briefpoint solves this by tackling one of the most tedious parts of legal work: drafting and responding to discovery requests.
-Instead of spending hours formatting documents or copying standard objections, you can upload a PDF and generate a ready-to-edit draft in minutes.
+Briefpoint helps reduce that workload by handling one of the most repetitive parts of legal work: drafting and responding to discovery requests.
+You can upload a PDF, select objections, review the output, and download a ready-to-edit Word draft in minutes.

-If your legal team is already using tools to manage contracts, track spend, or collect signatures, adding Briefpoint to your toolkit is a simple next step.
+If your team already uses tools to manage contracts, track spend, or collect signatures, adding Briefpoint can make your legal operations toolkit more complete.

 FAQs About Legal Operations Software